 Install multiple PHP versions on Wampserver

-With Wampserver, you can install multiple PHP, MySQL, Maria and PHPmyadmin versions as much as you like.
+With WampServer, you can install multiple PHP, MySQL, Maria, and PHPmyadmin versions as much as you like.
+Because you can select which version you want when you develop your projects.
 Simply follow How to install multiple PHP versions in Wampserver